nabeelghouri47/Battery-Notifier-Python/README.md

 # Battery-Notifier-Python
-battery Notification with audio speak using python
+battery Notification with audio speak using python it will teel you battery percentage and charger plugged in/out after 15mints. using win32com.client plyer to make custom windows notification and using psutil to get laptop borad imformation